tomiskym/checklist-in-post/readme.txt

 Allow creating checklists in posts based on bulleted list.
 **Supports Cookies**

-*Usage:*
+*Wordpress 5.0 and Gutenberg Support:*
+Use Classic Block and then Visual editor instructions below.
+There are plans for Separate Gutenberg block in the future.

+*Usage in visual editor :*
 * Create / Edit Post and add classic Visual Editor bulleted list to it.
+Try to prepare space for it by leaving empty lines before and after.
-* Select list in Visual Editor and click button `"Add Checklist"`.
+* Select list in Visual Editor (and empty line above) and click button `"Add Checklist"`.
 * Shortcodes `[checklist_in_post] [/checklist_in_post]` will appear.
 * Save.
 * If you want to use cookies - check cookie option under plugin settings.